Speakers you can currently buy as a plasma speaker or with a solid-state massless speaker built in:

 Blue flame

-In comes the type three.
-This type has only once been seen in a commercial product, the Plasmasonic, otherwise just a few prototypes and demonstrations.
+three.
+This type has only once been seen in a commercial product, the Plasmasonic, otherwise in prototypes and demonstrations.
 It is rarely described as a plasma speaker, although it has been and it is in the first commercial name.
 Early on the term corona wind was used but most often now it can be referred to as ion wind, ion cloud or just ionic or corona.
 Electrostatic has on occasion been used as a description, but the basic mode of operation does not involve a charge at rest even though there may be some static charge on or around the discharge points.

 A Solution?